breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events.md

 Compiled by Breathe Easy Sheffield’s team of volunteer co-directors.
 Breathe Easy Sheffield is a grassroots community organisation that exists to reduce the spread of Covid-19 through promoting and organising events with measures in place that reduce transmission risk of Covid and other similar airborne infectious illnesses, and through advocating for increased evidence-based Covid safety in public spaces.

 Many people have helped us review and improve this guide.
-We are grateful to all our volunteer reviewers from within academia, event management teams, social justice movements and the covid conscious and disabled communities.
+We are grateful to all our volunteer reviewers from within academia, event management teams, social justice movements and the Covid conscious and disabled communities.

 ## 💬 Get in touch